Step 1 to 4 - How to Start an Online Business

 #3 Set up a merchant account.
 Service businesses in the past had to generally rely on cash or check—setting up an entire credit card processing system was a thankless, expensive task at best.
 Using a service such as PayPal makes it possible to accept virtually any form of credit or debit card for your services, and includes dispute resolution should the need arise (and it will arise).

-Step 3: CSV IMPORT FILE: INVENTORY FEED (DATA FEED)
+paypal-mrb-banner.gifline-page.jpgStep 3: CSV IMPORT FILE: INVENTORY FEED (DATA FEED)

 Inventory files are included in your membership.
-Inventory files are available in CSV and XLS formats and are updated several times daily.
+Inventory files are available in CSV formats and are updated several times daily.
 You can get our full inventory file or create your custom file.
 We also have pre-formatted templates for Shopify, Bigcommerce, Volusion, 3Dcart, Amazon, and more...

 Step 4: Selling Your Services -

 #1 Add catchy content to your site.
-Focus on your key areas of expertise, and display them professionally.
+Focus on your key areas of expertise and display them professionally.
 Much like you would do when having potential employers contact references, put your best foot forward for potential clients.
 Include descriptions, where appropriate or necessary.

 #2 Be social.
 Whatever your business, whatever your venue, keeping your name in the air is key to internet success.
 Have a business account on Facebook, Twitter, and LinkedIn.
 If your business is graphically oriented, have accounts on Flickr and YouTube as well.
 Whenever there is news of any kinda new contract, a new page, a new entry, a new photo—cross-post it to all your social media sites.
 Also, make sure those sites link back to your main website, and that your website has links to all of them.

 #3 Become an affiliate marketer.
-Some many companies and webmasters use affiliate programs to boost their online sales, and most of these affiliate programs are free to join.
+Many companies and webmasters use affiliate programs to boost their online sales, and most of these affiliate programs are free to join.
 When you sign up for an affiliate program, an affiliate link with a unique affiliate ID will be assigned to you.
 The affiliate link is used for marketing the products of your merchant.
 When a visitor buys an item through your affiliate link, you earn an affiliate commission.

 Tips -